xioxin/BalatroMods/README.md

 [Steamodded](https://github.com/Steamopollys/Steamodded) - mod loader
 ## How to install
 1. Install the [Steamodded](https://github.com/Steamopollys/Steamodded) and modify the Balatro.exe.
 You can check the detail in [Steamodded](https://github.com/Steamopollys/Steamodded).
-1. Download the source code or the QuickLoad.lua code.
+1. Download the source code.
 3. Copy the mods/*.lua file to your MOD directory, usually "C:\Users\<USER>\AppData\Roaming\Balatro\Mods".
 It is created by [Steamodded](https://github.com/Steamopollys/Steamodded).
 4. Open the game and you will see a MOD button.
 5. Select the MOD and start enjoying the game.